-(m) Income/(loss) per share
+(j) Income/(loss) per share

 Basic income/(loss) per share is calculated using the weighted average number of common shares outstanding.
 Diluted income/(loss) per share assumes that any proceeds from the exercise of dilutive stock options and warrants would be used to repurchase common shares at the average market price during the period, with the incremental number of shares being included in the denominator of the diluted income/(loss) per share calculation.
-During the years ended December 31, 2023 and 2022, the Company did not have any convertible securities outstanding.
+During the years ended December 31, 2024 and 2023, the Company did not have any dilutive securities outstanding.

-(n) Income taxes
+(k) Income taxes